flthibaud/TwitchLiveNotifier/README.md

 - **Unit & Integration Tests**: Improve coverage for core modules (Discord commands, Twitch webhook handling).

+- **Internationalization**: Add support for multiple languages in bot messages, embeds, and notifications

+- **Docker support**: Create a Dockerfile for easy deployment and containerization.

 ## Contributing

 Feel free to fork the repo and submit pull requests for improvements or new features.
 Please ensure your code follows Go conventions and is well-documented.